Jonathan2251/lbd/source/gpu.rst

 .. graphviz:: ../Fig/gpu/graphic-sw-stack.gv
   :caption: Graphic SW Stack and data flow in initializing graphic model

 ✅  As section :ref:`animation` and :numref:`graphic_sw_stack`.
-Higher-level
-libraries and frameworks on top of OpenGL provide animation frameworks and tools to generate OpenGL APIs and shaders from 3D models.
+The **game engine’s built‑in C++ renderer handles all OpenGL/Vulkan/Metal calls automatically**.
+Users set the value for speed, velocity, ..., etc, customize the animation logic.

 After the user creates a skeleton and textures
-for each model and sets keyframe times using a 3D modeling tool, the tool can
+for each model and sets keyframe times using a 3D modeling tool, users can
-either generate Java code that calls JOGL (Java OpenGL) [#joglwiki]_ or generate
-OpenCL APIs directly.
+write **gameplay scripts** (**Java code**, C#, Blueprints, GDScript, Python, etc.) to tell the engine to play animations [#joglwiki]_.

-As section :ref:`node-editor`, shaders are primarily created by Graphics Designers / Technical Artists and secondly created by Software Programmers / Graphics Programmers.
+As section :ref:`node-editor`, the skin materials created by Graphics Designers / Technical Artists and secondly created by Software Programmers / Graphics Programmers using the tool Node-Editor (shaders generator).
+As result, shaders generated from tool Node-Editor (shaders generator).

 Shaders may call built-in functions written in Compute Shaders, SPIR-V, or
 LLVM-IR.
 LLVM `libclc` is a project for OpenCL built-in functions, which can